 The fight of a bluefin, like all tunas, is characterised by long hard scorching surface runs and plenty of deep, tough, and draining circling, and is guaranteed to keep the angler busy for at least an hour or more.
 Just a word of warning here a good reliable drag is a must when tangling with these fish but the angler must be careful not to apply to much pressure as most tuna have fairly soft mouths and too much pressure applied throughout a prolonged fight could quite simply rip the hooks out resulting in the loss of a good fish.
 So as a rule of thumb go a little easier on the drag when fishing the heavier line classes.

-The eating qualities of bluefin tuna are well known.
+The eating qualities of southern bluefin tuna are well known.
 These are the fish that the Japanese pay megabucks for in the Asian fish markets and that is the primary reason that they were nearly fished into extinction in local waters a few years ago.
 Thankfully the last few years have seen an increase in their numbers off our coasts due mainly to a decrease in international fishing pressure but this recovery is again under threat as the Japanese again threaten to destroy the bluefin’s fragile come back by exceeding the international quotas specifically laid down to allow the bluefin breeding stocks to recover by again sending up to an extra 50 boats into southern waters some years to yet again over fish this species.
-Hopefully, international pressure and common sense will prevent this from happening before the mighty bluefin tuna is once again fished to the brink of extinction.
+Hopefully, international pressure and common sense will prevent this from happening before the mighty southern bluefin tuna is once again fished to the brink of extinction.

 Cheviot Bluefin Tuna – By Allan Burgess

 Passing through Cheviot over the Christmas holiday break (some years back), I couldn’t help notice the huge, mounted, bluefin tuna, that was hanging on the wall in the service station, on the main road.
 It has been there for quite some time, it is the first time I had taken a close look.